Meet the Lab Members

 Dee Parker

-• Darryl (Dee) Parker is a highly accomplished individual hailing from Lexington, Kentucky, but has planted his roots in Hazard.
+Darryl (Dee) Parker is a highly accomplished individual hailing from Lexington, Kentucky, but has planted his roots in Hazard.
 He possesses a notable academic record, having obtained an associate degree in science and arts from Hazard Community and Technical College, as well as a bachelor's degree from Morehead State University.
 He is currently preparing for his master's program.
 Currently, Darryl is a Project Manager at Fahe.
-Before this role, Darryl held the position of Coordinator of Cultural Diversity at HCTC.
-He also served as a recruitment specialist and was the first Social Media Student Liaison for the Office of Equity & Inclusion within the same institution.
-Darryl is deeply passionate about promoting community, diversity, equality, inclusion, and Belonging.
+Before this role, Darryl held several positions at Hazard Community & Technical College.
+Darryl is deeply passionate about promoting community.
 His unwavering dedication to empowering young leaders of color is the driving force behind his commitment.

 He is a ‘23 Leadership Lab member.